De'Angelo Henderson

-De'Angelo Henderson Sr. (born November 24, 1992) is an American former professional football running back.
-He played college football at Coastal Carolina University where he set an NCAA Division I record for touchdowns in consecutive games at 35.
+De'Angelo Henderson Sr. (born November 24, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Coastal Carolina Chanticleers and set an NCAA Division I record for touchdowns in consecutive games at 35.

 Early life

 Henderson attended and played high school football at Summerville High School for the Green Wave.

 College career

-Henderson attended and played college football at Coastal Carolina.
+Henderson attended and played college football at Coastal Carolina University.
 In the 2013 season, he finished with 82 carries for 599 rushing yards and six rushing touchdowns.
 In the 2014 season, he finished with 234 carries for 1,534 rushing yards and 20 rushing touchdowns.
 In the 2015 season, he finished with 222 carries for 1,346 rushing yards and 16 rushing touchdowns.
 In his final collegiate season in 2016, he had 183 carries for 1,156 rushing yards and 16 rushing touchdowns.